yezyilomo/django-restql/README.md

 [![Python Versions](https://img.shields.io/pypi/pyversions/django-restql.svg)](https://pypi.org/project/django-restql/)
 [![License](https://img.shields.io/pypi/l/django-restql.svg)](https://pypi.org/project/django-restql/)

-**django-restql** is a python library which allows django-rest-framework to dynamically select only a subset of fields per DRF resource(Support both flat and nested resources)
+**django-restql** is a python library which allows **django-rest-framework** to dynamically select only a subset of fields per DRF resource(Support both flat and nested resources)

+With **django_restql** you can turn your API made with Django REST Framework(DRF) into a GraphQL like API.
+With it you will be able to
+* Send a query to your API and get exactly what you need, nothing more and nothing less.

+* Control the data you get, not the server.

+* Get predictable results, since you control what you get from the server.

+* Save the load of fetching unused data from the server.

+Isn't it cool?.

 ## Installing